Starman1123/Bear_Library_App/README.md

 * Top book lists based on category

 ## Control Flow
-The typical user will sign up for an account and browse the top lists of books.
+The typical user will sign up for an account and browse the top lists of books. <br />
-He will tap on a certain book and a detailed book view will be pushed to the top of the view stack, showing a bigger picture of the book cover, summary, and reviews from other users.
+He will tap on a certain book and a detailed book view will be pushed to the top <br />
+of the view stack, showing a bigger picture of the book cover, summary, and <br />
+reviews from other users.
 The user can also add notes to books.

 ## Implementation